-"RESOLVED, that the compensation of the Named Executive Officers as disclosed in the Compensation Discussion and Analysis approved by the Compensation Committee of the Board and included in the Corporation's 2017 Proxy Statement be submitted to a nonbinding advisory vote of the stockholders of the Corporation (the "Say on Pay Vote") at the 2017 Annual Meeting of Stockholders."
+"RESOLVED, that the compensation of the Named Executive Officers as disclosed in the Compensation Discussion and Analysis approved by the Compensation Committee of the Board and included in the Corporation's 2023 Proxy Statement be submitted to a nonbinding advisory vote of the stockholders of the Corporation (the "Say on Pay Vote") at the 2023 Annual Meeting of Stockholders."

 The say-on-pay vote is advisory, and, therefore, not binding on the Company, the Board of Directors or the Compensation Committee of the Board of Directors.
 Our Board of Directors and Compensation Committee value the opinions of our stockholders and to the extent there is any significant vote against the executive officer compensation as disclosed in this Proxy Statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
-The Company held a say-on-pay vote in connection with the 2016 Annual Meeting of Stockholders and currently intends to hold a say-on-pay vote on an annual basis hereafter, subject to the outcome of Proposal No. 5, the advisory vote regarding the frequency of the Company's future say-on-pay votes.
+The Company held a say-on-pay vote in connection with the 2022 Annual Meeting of Stockholders and currently intends to hold a say-on-pay vote on an annual basis hereafter.